 Is the Faculty of Party Wall Surveyors Disciplinary Panel fit for purpose?

 I had previously stated on this webpage that Mr Stuart Frame of Staple Inn Chambers, in his capacity as head of Professional Standards of the Faculty of Party Wall Surveyors would have agreed with the disciplinary panel’s decision against me.
-Mr Frame informed me that he played no part in the Disciplinary Panel’s decision (reasons given accepted by me) ‘I can therefore neither agree nor disagree with the Disciplinary Panel’s decision against you, simply because I know absolutely nothing about the substance of the matter.’ he appears to have known enough as he further stated that my my reference was both ‘derogatory and false’.
+Mr Stuart Frame informed me that he played no part in the Disciplinary Panel’s decision (yet he heads up the FPWS Professional Standards) ‘I can therefore neither agree nor disagree with the Disciplinary Panel’s decision against you, simply because I know absolutely nothing about the substance of the matter.’ he appears to have known enough as he further stated that my my reference was both ‘derogatory and false’.
 I wonder what the response would have been had I praised the Disciplinary Panel?
+If he found my associating him with their decision derogatory and false I can only suggest that Mr Stuart Frame agrees with me, after all who would want o be associated with such a panel?

 I therefore apologise to Mr Frame for associating him with the Faculty of Party Wall Surveyors Disciplinary Panel’s decision.

-I find it difficult to reconcile the Disciplinary Panel’s decision with the stance Mr Stuart Frame took in representing the Claimant, Ms Tracey Reeves, in a recent case in which the Third Surveyor had been selected as Mr Alistair Redler, the two surveyors then decided that Mr Philip Antino was their selected and named him [Mr Antino] as their selected Third Surveyor in the Award.
+I find it difficult to reconcile the Disciplinary Panel’s decision with the stance Mr Stuart Frame took in representing the Claimant, Ms Tracey Reeves, in a recent case in which the Third Surveyor had been selected as Mr Alistair Redler, the two surveyors then decided that Mr Philip Antino was to be their preferred selected Third Surveyor and named him [Mr Antino] as their selected Third Surveyor in the Award.

 The DP do not agree with HHJ Bailey.
 Are they setting themselves above the courts in applying their own decisions?
 Is this typical of the Faculty of Party Wall Surveyors Professional Standards?